 Other Prelims Key Facts about UNFCCC for UPSC

-How Many Countries are Signatories of the Agreement?
+How Many Signatory Parties are there of the Agreement?

 To know more about the United Nations, visit the linked article.